-You are invited to meet Bree at the ATCC Open Desk every Wednesday morning from 9.30am – 10.30am at Love – Lee Cafe, 70 Main St Atherton.
+You are invited to have a coffee and catch-up with the ATCC President.
+Make an appointment with Bree to discuss all things small business.
 Take the opportunity to discuss your ideas or concerns about anything small business in a relaxed and friendly environment.

 Mil Clay is a man of many hats.
 He runs a successful print broker business Shooting Star Promotions, and is also involved with Atherton Lions, Freemasons and Atherton Indoor Markets.

 Mil has been on the Atherton Tablelands Chamber of Commerce committee for several years and has kept the ship running when numbers were down.

 If Mil says he is going to do something, it will get done!
 It is fantastic having such a motivated committee member.
 Mil has been on the committee since…